alphagov/govuk-design-system-backlog-prototype/docs/CONTRIBUTING.md

 If you're assigned to something and believe it's ready to be published, add a 'ready' label to it's issue.
 The Design System Team will review the issue and work with you to prepare it for assurance by the [Design System working group](WORKING_GROUP.md).

-The working group will review the issue against the [Design System criteria](CRITERIA.md).
-Once the criteria have been met your work will be published in the Design System.
+The working group will review the issue against the [Design System checklist](CRITERIA.md).
+Once the checklist has been met your work will be published in the Design System.